 - Leave lamps and electrical appliances plugged in overnight.

-Cooking was the source of 224 house fires in 20192, with most of these occurring during the Christmas period.
+Cooking was the source of 224 house fires in 20192, with most of these occurring during the winter period.
 During this time of year, we’re all using our ovens and stoves more often.
 Pots and pans can very easily overheat if left unattended on the hob, so if you must leave the room, be sure to turn the heat off and move the pot or pan to a heat resistant surface.
 Remember to always keep the area around your cooker completely free from combustible items such as napkins, tea towels and food packaging when cooking.

 In the event of a grease fire, never attempt to extinguish it with water.
 Water and oil don’t mix - the water will sink to the bottom of the pan and evaporate straight away whilst causing the burning grease to disperse and spread – instead use a fire blanket to smother the flames.